parse-community/docs/_includes/ios/objects.md

 ```
 </div>

 We do not recommend storing large pieces of binary data like images or documents on `PFObject`. `PFObject`s should not exceed 128 kilobytes in size.
-We recommend you use `PFFile`s to store images, documents, and other types of files.
-You can do so by instantiating a `PFFile` object and setting it on a field.
+We recommend you use `PFFileObject`s to store images, documents, and other types of files.
+You can do so by instantiating a `PFFileObject` object and setting it on a field.
 See [Files](#files) for more details.

 For more information about how Parse handles data, check out our documentation on [Data](#data).